Home Topamax

 Birth control pills may not prevent pregnancy in women who also take Topamax.

 The body gets rid of Topamax faster if taken at the same time as certain seizure medicines, including carbamazepine (Tegretol, Tegretol XR, Carbatrol), phenytoin (Dilantin, Phenytek), phenobarbital and primidone.
-Taking Topamax with valproic acid (Depakote and Depakene) has been associated with hypothermia and hyperammonemia.
+Taking Topamax with valproic acid (Depakene) or a similar divalproex sodium drug (Depakote) has links to hypothermia and hyperammonemia.

 Topamax makes birth control pills less effective, so the chances of becoming pregnant while on Topamax are greater.
-If a woman takes Topamax while pregnant, her baby has a higher risk for oral birth defects such as cleft lip and cleft palate.
+If a patient takes Topamax while pregnant, their baby has a higher risk of oral birth defects such as cleft lip and cleft palate.

 People should not drink alcohol or take sedatives or tranquilizers, such as Valium and Xanax, while taking Topamax.
-Topamax suppresses the activity of the enzyme, carbonic anhydrase, in the body.
-Using the drug with any other carbonic anhydrase inhibitor (eg, zonisamide or acetazolamide) may increase the severity of metabolic acidosis and may also increase the risk of kidney stone formation.
+Topamax suppresses the activity of the enzyme carbonic anhydrase in the body.
+Using the drug with any other carbonic anhydrase inhibitor, like zonisamide or acetazolamide, may increase the severity of metabolic acidosis and may also increase the risk of kidney stone formation.
 Topamax may also interact with lithium, resulting in increased lithium levels.

 Please seek the advice of a medical professional before making health care decisions.